Find Help from Medical Marijuana Doctors In NJ and PA

-Also known as medical cannabis, Its medical use is legal in some states, including New Jersey and Pennsylvania.
+Also known as medical cannabis, its medical use is legal in some states, including New Jersey and Pennsylvania.
 At Premier pain management centers, our certified medical marijuana doctors can inform you about this alternative treatment.

-Medical marijuana helps relieve severe pain from migraines, arthritis, and others; reduces inflammation, improves appetite, and lessens nausea and vomiting.
+Medical cannabis helps relieve severe pain from migraines, arthritis, and others; reduces inflammation, improves appetite, and lessens nausea and vomiting.

 Facts About Medical Marijuana

-Cannabis plants contain THC and CBD.
+Cannabis plants contain THC and CBD, among others.
 THC is responsible for that “high” feeling.
 It also activates certain cannabinoid receptors, reducing the sensation of pain.